 Nursing home residents who no longer have the resources to pay for the costs of nursing home care may apply for Medicaid through their local County Board of Social Services if they meet specified financial criteria.
 Timing is critical, as retroactive eligibility is limited to three months.

 First, monthly income from all sources is examined.
 Examples of income are Social Security, Pensions, and monthly annuity payments that are received.
-In 2014, the income limit for the Medicaid Only Program is $2,163.
-If income exceeds that amount, an application will be made for the Medically Needy Program.
+In 2015, if income exceeds $2,199, the income will have to be routed through a qualified income trust.

 Next, the resources are divided into "countable" and "non-countable" categories.
-If the applicant is unmarried, the countable resources cannot exceed $2,000 for the Medicaid Only Program and $4,000 for the Medically Needy Program.
+If the applicant is unmarried, the countable resources cannot exceed $2,000.
 The house is generally "noncountable" if it is listed for sale or if there is a child or a sibling co-owner living there.
 All resources that can be liquidated within 30 days are considered to be "countable" as long as they are also "available".
 There are certain exceptions for cases where assets are unavailable.

 The Medicaid application is filed after the assets have been reduced to the required level.
 A personal meeting with the caseworker at the County Board is required.

 A complete Medicaid application will need to have three to five years of documentation and disclosure of every single financial transaction which took place with the individual's or couple's income and resources during the 5-year look-back period.
 Proof of citizenship or legal status, marital status, birthdate, insurance, and other items must be supplied.
 Accounts that are closed must be verified with proof of where the money went.